Affordable, unlimited data is the need most often expressed by RVers we talk with, so we're constantly tracking the options.

 We keep a separate guide updated comparing the carriers for RV use:

 Verizon once had the only truly unlimited data plan offering for LTE that is accessible to consumers.
-While they no longer sell the plans, they continue to grandfather in the older plans and you can obtain one either by renting/leasing a line from someone or assuming liability of one.
+While they no longer sell the plans, they continue to grandfather in the older plans if they've remained under contract and you can obtain one either by renting/leasing a line from someone or assuming liability of one.

-Obtaining your own line can be the most cost effective route (typically $45-65/month versus $120-250/month for a rental) for those desiring a long term solution, and has the most protections should Verizon change the plans in the future.
+Obtaining your own line can be the most cost effective monthly route (typically $45-65/month versus $120-300/month for a rental) for those desiring a long term solution, and has the most protections should Verizon change the plans in the future.

-Warning: This past summer, and again in January 2017, Verizon took action to terminate some unlimited data plans.
+Warning: This past summer, and again in January 2017, Verizon took action to terminate some OUT of contract unlimited data plans.
 If you're considering this path, please check our latest advisement in our Verizon Unlimited Data Plan guide.

 Due to how complex these plans are, we cover them in more detail at:

 - Mobile Hotspot / Tethering Use: At the current time, Verizon allows unlimited customers to place SIM cards in dedicated mobile hotspot devices, use third party tethering apps, or utilize tethering on their smartphones by purchasing a specific add-on plan.
-However, plans used in home routers with phone jacks, like the T1114, have been terminated.
+However, plans used in home routers with phone jacks, like the T1114 are at risk of termination.

 AT&T has experimented with unlimited data plans for a long time.
 They have options for smartphones, tablets, and connected cars.
 There are also some occasional rental options that come up.